 It’s easy to install windows badly, and the difference between good and bad remains hidden, at least for a while.
 While windows are your initial line of defense against water getting into your walls, most homes operate with no “plan B”.
 If water gets past aged caulking or a failed window seam, it goes right onto the wood framing.
-Rot is guaranteed.
+Internal rot is guaranteed.

-This is why a plastic drainage pan and waterproof lining around the inside of the rough opening makes so much sense.
+All this is why a plastic drainage pan and waterproof lining around the inside of the rough opening makes so much sense.
 Marvin Windows’ SillGuard, DamSill, Jamsill and SureSill are four brands I know of.
 They all work the same way, creating an impervious and sloped surface at the bottom of each rough frame, allowing leaked water to drain out from underneath a window.
 It’s a little thing, but enormously important should water make its way past a window.
 And make no mistake, it very well could.
 So why take a chance?